direnv/direnv/README.md

 `direnv` is an environment switcher for the shell.
 It knows how to hook into bash, zsh, tcsh and fish shell to load or unload environment variables depending on the current directory.
-This allows to have project-specific environment variables and not clutter the "~/.profile" file.
+This allows project-specific environment variables without cluttering the "~/.profile" file.

-Before each prompt it checks for the existence of an ".envrc" file in the current and parent directories.
-If the file exists (and authorized), it is loaded into a **bash** sub-shell and all exported variables are then captured by direnv and then made available the current shell.
+Before each prompt, direnv checks for the existence of a ".envrc" file in the current and parent directories.
+If the file exists (and is authorized), it is loaded into a **bash** sub-shell and all exported variables are then captured by direnv and then made available to the current shell.

-Because direnv is compiled into a single static executable it is fast enough to be unnoticeable on each prompt.
-It is also language agnostic and can be used to build solutions similar to rbenv, pyenv, phpenv, ...
+Because direnv is compiled into a single static executable, it is fast enough to be unnoticeable on each prompt.
+It is also language-agnostic and can be used to build solutions similar to rbenv, pyenv and phpenv.

 ## Example